-That in turn became a political problem for the government.
+That, in turn, became a political problem for the government.
 It planned to step in and change the Telecommunications Act to accommodate Chorus shareholders but couldn’t get the legislation through Parliament.

-Chorus always had the option to insist on a more complete price determination.
+Chorus always had the option to insist on a complete price determination.
 It reckoned the Commerce Commission set the price too low last year, so Chorus set the ball rolling.
 That process lead to last week’s draft decision.

 Strictly speaking last week’s decision is only a draft.
 The Commerce Commission has asked interested parties to comment and will release a final decision early next year.
 That may see yet another price change, but, going by recent history, it probably won’t amount to much.